Note: I received this box in exchange for an honest review.

 Before we formally begin the review, first let me tell you a bit about Sakuraco boxes, and what they offer.

-Sakuraco is a monthly subscription box filled with 20 different traditional Japanese sweets, snacks, and teas sent out to their subscribers worldwide every month.
+Sakuraco is a Japan-based monthly subscription box filled with 20 different traditional Japanese sweets, snacks, and teas sent out to their subscribers worldwide each month.

 Each month has a different theme, and features 100% authentic and artisanal snacks from local makers in Japan.
 As you can ascertain from the title of this post, this month’s theme was autumn snacks from the isle of Kyushu.